toladata/Knowledgebase/README.md

 ### Why TolaData?
 **Connect all your data together**: Put an end to unrelated data collection tools and data silos and enjoy streamlined information sharing and retention.

-**Make decisions based on real-time data**: No more wasting time collecting and wrangling data when you could be analysing and learning from it.
+**Make decisions based on real-time data**: No more wasting time collecting and wrangling data when you could be analyzing and learning from it.

 **Transparent and flexible architecture**: Our platform meets your needs with comprehensive access to data at all levels and seamless integration to third-party systems.